OpenClassrooms-Student-Center/alumnis/content/students/sebastien77.md

 # Example: https://openclassrooms.com/membres/celinemartinet
 # must be the name of your file.
 If file name is celinemartinet.md, title is celinemartinet.
 # lowercase, no blank space, Capital case or special character.
-title: seb77
+title: Seb77

 # First name or full name
-name: seb77
+name: Seb77
-date: 2018-10-06 14:20
+date: 2016-10-10 17:20

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
 objective: Apprendre le dévoleppemnt d'application Android dans le cardre d'une reconversion.

 # max 100 characters
-short_description: J'aime le sport, en particulier les arts martiaux, la moto et l'informatique
+short_description: J'aime le sport, en particulier les arts martiaux, la moto et l'informatique.

 # don't touch that
 template: students